Internal mechanics of arrays

 Layout in memory

-An array is just a continuous segment of memory that stores data of a single type.
+An array is just a contiguous segment of memory that stores data of a single type.
 Each data item in the array has a fixed size equal to the size of its data type, so the total size of an array is the sum of the size of all data items.

 Structure of an array in memory